 We wrote a whole blog about Data and Concept Drift.
 In short, things change, and this can break your models.
 Detecting this is key to maintaining good performance.

-If there are data quality issues, our tool will also pick this up.
+If there are data quality issues, Evidently will also pick this up.
 When your data goes missing or features break, this usually shows in data distributions.
 We will soon add more fun reports to explore features and analyze data quality.
 But this one can already serve as a proxy.

 What is cool about it?

-We implemented the statistical tests for you, so you don't need to think them through.
+We implemented different statistical tests and drift detection methods, so you don't need to think them through.
 We know these are quite cumbersome to write, and there is quite some chance to mess it up.
 Solved.

 The visuals are helpful, and would otherwise take considerable time to code in Plotly or Matplotlib.
 Here, each feature gets an interactive plot you can explore to understand its behavior.

-What's more, you can share this report around as a .html file.
+What's more, you can share this report around as an HTM file.
 If you ever had a back-and-forth exchange of screenshots with another department, you will like this one:

 Finally, it is dead simple to install and use.
 No new tool to learn, no service to maintain.
 Just open your notebook and try it out!

-An update: you can also export the results as a JSON profile to integrate easily with your prediction pipelines.
+You can also export the results as JSON or Python dictionary to integrate easily with your prediction pipelines.

 When should I use it?